Sign up to receive latest insights & updates in technology, AI & data analytics, data science, & innovations from Polestar Analytics.

 1. Value Perception Blind Spots

 Remember LuxeGlow's attempt to expand its product line with smaller 100ml size at a higher price point?
 That's a classic value perception misread.
 The brand believed that this would attract consumers looking for convenience and portability.
-However, LuxeGlow underestimated the emotional attachment that loyal customers had to the original 250ml bottle.
-Many consumers perceived the new SKU as offering less value, given the higher price per milliliter compared to the larger size.
+But LuxeGlow did not realize that there was such an emotional connection between the long-term customers and the original 250ml size.
+Customers assumed that the new SKU provided less value due to the increased cost per milliliter as opposed to the larger size.
 This led to confusion and disappointment among customers who expected that smaller sizes would provide better value through lower prices.

 In many PPA initiatives, we're seeing similar disconnects.
 Companies often overlook that value isn't just about price points – it's about the complete consumer experience.
 Take the success of Tide Pods – they didn't just offer convenience; they created a whole new category by understanding that consumers would pay premium for a combination of convenience, precision, and zero mess.